siemens/ros-sharp/README.md

 This fork has implemented changes to the repo to enable building to UWP devices, like the Microsoft HoloLens.

-### Instalation ###
+#### Installation ###

 To use ROS# with the HoloLens, simply clone this fork and switch to the UWP branch.
 Then open the Unity project and import the [Microsoft Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity).
 The toolkit provides a version of Newtonsoft.Json that works on the HoloLens, as well as other tools/features you will want during HoloLens development.
 Follow the Mixed Reality Toolkit configuration instructions, and you will be good to go.

 ### Architecture ###

 How does this work under the hood?
-In brief, I wrote a UWP-compatible WebSocket interface for ROS#, created a UWP-compatible version of RosBridgeClient.dll, called RosBridgeClientUWP.dll, added that to the Unity Project, spefified proper platforms for all .dlls, and edited RosConnector.cs to automatically use to the UWP WebSocket interface.
+In brief, I wrote a UWP-compatible WebSocket interface for ROS#, created a UWP-compatible version of RosBridgeClient.dll, called RosBridgeClientUWP.dll, added that to the Unity Project, specified proper platforms for all .dlls, and edited RosConnector.cs to automatically use to the UWP WebSocket interface.

 #### Creating RosBridgeClientUWP.dll ####